 Today, economics and business studies are hot topics.
-The press, television and radio are full of news articles that try to to explain what is going on in the economy and business organisations.
+The press, television and radio are full of news features and articles that try to to explain what is going on in the economy and business organisations.
 However, sometimes they contradict each other and it can be hard to work out the facts.

 For many teenagers, the main connection with the world of economics and business is as customers of firms: being generally aware of advertising, interested in the features of products and services on offer but never having really thought about the efforts that have been made to provide them and to persuade them to buy.
 As they progress through their teenage years, pupils become increasingly aware of the economic and business environment.
 They may develop an interest in current affairs, perhaps wondering why the world's wealth is so unevenly divided between rich and poor, why they have to pay taxes, why multinationals are setting up in the fast-growing emerging economies and whether it is in the interests of the U.K. to leave the European Union.